chadwireman4/Project-Code-Components/README.md

 1) npm install -g nodemon
 2) CD into frontend and do npm install
-3) CD into backend and do npm install
+3) CD into backend and do npm install bcrypt
 4) download and set up the micro-manage-db
 5) make sure to add the new user so the pg-promise works (in the slack)
 6) do npm start on both frontend and backend